-Introduction
+1. Introduction

-Global financial crisis and the expansionary fiscal policy measures, including the fiscal stimulus in the post-Crisis period, initiated in and around the Union Budget 2008-09 have led to higher fiscal deficits, much higher than those specified in the FRBM act, 2003.
-While those policies have helped in restraining further slowdown in the economy and helped in recovery in the two subsequent years, the nature of stimulus packages1, which are largely irreversible in nature, appeared to have resulted in deterioration of fiscal health.
-In order to revert to the fiscal consolidation path, therefore, the 13th Finance Commission revised the fiscal road map.
-As per the revised targets.
-Indian economy should achieve a fiscal deficit target of 5.4 per cent by 2014-15 while the debt-GDP ratio should be brought down to 68 per cent2.
+Global financial crisis and the expansionary fiscal policy measures, including the fiscal stimulus in the post-Crisis period, initiated in the Union Budget 2008-09 have led to higher fiscal deficits, much higher than those specified in the FRBM act, 2003.
+While those policies have helped in restraining further slowdown in the economy and helped in recovery in the two subsequent years, the nature of stimulus packages1, which are largely irreversible in nature, appeared to have resulted in macroeconomic instability.
+As long term consequences of such policy measures, Indian economy is currently experiencing higher fiscal deficits, with slowdown in growth and a higher inflation rates.

+In order to revert back to the fiscal consolidation path, the 13th Finance Commission revised the road map.
+As per the revised targets, Indian economy should achieve a fiscal deficit target of 5.4 per cent by 2014-15 while the debt-GDP ratio should be brought down to 68 per cent2.
 However, such targets were subject to some major assumptions on the exogenous factors such as external sector recovery and on the assumption of elimination of revenue deficit by 2014-15.
 As it turned out, the fragile recovery in the global growth and failure in reducing revenue deficit as per the revised fiscal consolidation path has made the feasibility of achieving the fiscal targets as suggested by the 13th Finance Commission almost impossible.